Erebus6794/Slot-Machine/README.md

 # Slot-Machine
-A fun gambling game, good luck
+A fun gambling game to play on the CLI, good luck